 Travel Impacts

-Construction of the new light rail to Woden will impact how people travel to and around the city.
-Keep informed about changes, impacts and how to plan for them.
+Multiple construction projects will impact how people travel to and around the city.
+Keep informed about travel changes, impacts and how to plan for them

 Travel Impacts